WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ##### 201 (Created)

-If your request to create a transfer worked out, , the API will return an HTTP response with a status code of `200` and a body as below:
+After a successful request where a transfer has been created, this endpoint will return an HTTP response with a status code of `201` and a body as below.

 ```json
 {